-MBHP's mission is to ensure that the region's low- and moderateincome individuals and families have choice and mobility in finding and retaining decent affordable housing; all MBHP programs and initiatives are designed to encourage housing stability, increase economic self-sufficiency, and enhance the quality of the lives of those it serves.
-To achieve its mission and to promote efficient service delivery, MBHP works collaboratively with a broad array of service providers and neighborhoodbased organizations. clients who are found by social service and housing providers.
-As the joint HI/TPP effort concludes, the Tenancy Preservation Project continues to facilitate the Boston Hoarding Task Force and partners with the courts in addressing a wide variety of eviction-related issues, including hoarding.
-MBHP continues to provide intensive case management through the Hoarding and Sanitation Initiative to address the housing instability caused by hoarding behaviors.
-Finally, as communities throughout North America are learning that clean-outs are not an effective or fiscally sound response to hoarding intervention, MBHP is well positioned to assist communities in building a more effective intervention model.
+MBHP's mission is to ensure that the region's low- and moderate-income individuals and families have choice and mobility in finding and retaining decent affordable housing; all MBHP programs and initiatives are designed to encourage housing stability, increase economic self-sufficiency, and enhance the quality of the lives of those it serves.
+To achieve its mission and to promote efficient service delivery, MBHP works collaboratively with a broad array of service providers and neighborhood-based organizations.